yuejiahz/todo-list/README.md

 ## Instruction

-**Home:** to view all tasks in one list (Home).
+**Home:** View all tasks in one list.

 **Today:** Quick access to create task list.

 **Projects:** Create separate lists for different tasks.

 Click on tabs to navigate different lists.
-To edit project's name, click on the respective project's name on sidebar
+To edit or delete project's name, click on the respective project's name on left sidebar.
+Then click on edit/delete button at the title.

 ### Feature:
 - Check and uncheck task